ShinyTrinkets/twofold.ts/docs/readme.md

 You can customize the tag markers, so you can make them look like jinja2, nunjucks, etc. (eg: `{emojiClock %}`).

-The built-in tags are located in "/src/functions/" and are available automatically.
-To create extra tags, make a folder eg: "mkdir myFuncs" and create as many Javascript files as you want and expose the functions that you want.<br/> Then run `2fold --funcs myFuncs` to point it to your folder.
-All Javascript files will be scanned and all exposed functions will be available as tags.<br/> You can check the "/src/functions/" for examples to get you started.
+The built-in tags are located in `/src/functions/` and are available automatically.
+To create extra tags, make a folder eg: "mkdir myFuncs" and create your TypeScript/ JavaScript files and expose the functions that you want.<br/> Then run `tfold --funcs myFuncs ...` to point it to your folder.
+All JavaScript files will be scanned and all exposed functions will be available as tags.<br/> You can check the `/src/functions/` for examples to get you started.

 There are **two types of tags**, and multiple options that make them behave differently.
 See below.